 If a guest takes no action prior to June 21, 2020, their reservation will be automatically canceled and refunded.
 All reservations after June 21, 2020 can be canceled at a guest’s requests and refunded.

 Disney has not announced when the booking of hotel rooms or purchasing of new park tickets will reopen for 2020.
 They have stated they are attending to current reservations.
-Disney has announced the following special event tickets for Mickey’s Not So Scary Halloween Party, has been canceled, guest who purchased tickets will receive a refund.
+Disney has announced the following special event tickets for Mickey’s Not So Scary Halloween Party, has been canceled, guests who purchased tickets will receive a refund.

 UPDATE: On June 28, 2020, Walt Disney World resumed the selling of new park tickets for 2021.
 At the moment, all ticket types except for Annual Passes are now available through Disney’s website and Disney certified travel agents.